Heartland Harmony

 Work Exhange Program

-Limited work trade slots are available to cover full and partial tuition for all of the learning options available.
-Work trade opportunities happen primarily in the transitional seasons: April - May and October - December.
+Limited work exchange slots are available each year to cover full and partial course tuition.
+Work trade opportunities take place primarily in the transitional seasons: March - May and October - December.

-Work exchangers spend their days on our tiny agroforestry-based farm, helping tend our smallscale perennial plantings and maintaining the systems that support the humans and nonhumans that share the space.
+Work exchangers spend their days on our small farmstead, tending perennial plantings and the systems that support the humans and nonhumans that share the space.
 The farm is situated on 27 acres on the Kickapoo River, and is a beautiful place to spend some days working and exploring the woods and riverside haunts.

-Work exchangers are essentially short term employees of the farm, and can expect the experience to feel like a seasonal job.
-We try to provide a fun and clear experience for work exchangers through good communication and flexibility, but prospective exchangers should anticipate at least some degree of chaos due to the nature of highly weather dependent work on a small farm that doesn't have regular employees.
-We are not professional managers of workers, and like most farmers, are juggling multiple off-farm jobs, land management, community projects, and our art practices, all of which will be underway during your time here.
+Work exchangers are temporary employees of the farm, and can expect the experience to feel like a seasonal part time job.
+We try to provide a pleasant experience for work exchangers through clear communication, flexibility, and opportunities to experience the fun aspects of the farm and neighborhood.
+However, we are not professional managers, and at least some degree of uncertainty is always likely due to the nature of highly weather dependent work on a small farm that does not have regular employees.

-Some possible activities one could expect in a day of work trade are: prepping garden beds; invasive species removal; planting, harvesting, and sorting willow; planting and tending fruit and nut trees; making and maintaining trails; human infrastructure maintenance, and more.
+Some possible activities one could expect in a day of work are: willow bed maintenance, coppicing, digging, mulching, weeding, prepping garden beds, invasive species removal, infrastructure maintenance, etc.

-I compensate work exchangers starting at $15/hour - a slightly above average wage in our area for temporary entry level farm work.
-At this rate, 2 hours of work exchange = 1 hour of lessons.
-Work exchangers with more specific and high level professional skills being exchanged, as well as returning workers who have demonstrated high levels of skills and compatibility on the farm, will be compensated more in the exchange rate.
+I compensate work exchangers in an exchange rate starting at $20/hour - a well-above average wage in our area for entry level farm work that requires training.
+At this rate, 2 hours of work exchange = 1 hour of lessons (with the exception of shorter form courses).

 Example Exchange